Applying for an Initial J-1 Visa

 Fees

 Nonimmigrant visa applicants are required to pay a visa application fee.
-The visa application fee is required each time you need to apply for a J-1 visa at a US embassy/consulate abroad.
+The visa application fee is required each time you need to apply for a J-1 visa at a U.S. embassy/consulate abroad.
 Any J-2 dependent visa applicants will also be required to pay the visa application fee.

 Visa Interview